Updated June 30, 2026

 • PowerPoint-based authoring

-• Simple LMS delivery
+• Simple LMS delivery with mobile and offline access

 Pros